Amendments and Safety Reports

 • Reports of the suspension or early termination of a project.

-• Submitting regular annual Progress Reports to the HREC and site/s and Final Reports on project completion.
+• Project Final Reports submitted to the HREC on project completion.

-If you have any questions about monitoring/reporting requirements for an EMHS site, please contact the Research Hub Administrative Officer via EMHS.REG@health.wa.gov.au, quoting the project's Research Governance Service (RGS) number.
+For further information or support with monitoring and/or reporting requirements for an EMHS site, please contact the Research Hub at EMHS.REG@health.wa.gov.au, quoting the project's Research Governance Service (RGS) number.

 Research Audit Program